-- Use your hands to continue mixing until the dough forms a ball.
-You can do this right in the bowl or turn the dough out onto a flat surface.
+- Use your hands to continue mixing until the dough forms a smooth ball.
+You can do this right in the bowl or turn the dough out onto a flat work surface.

 - Form the dough into a log shape and cut into 4 or 5 pieces, depending on how large you'd like the piadina to be.

 - Roll each piece into a smaller ball.
-Allow to rest for 20 minutes under a damp tea towel or plastic wrap if you use that in your kitchen.
+Allow to rest for 20 minutes at room temperature under a damp tea towel or plastic wrap if you use that in your kitchen.